DipanshuKapri/Edplan_backend/README.md

 - Simple in‑memory TTL cache for performance
 - Dockerfile + `requirements.txt`
 - Ready to deploy on any VM/container or run locally

-> Data source: College Scorecard API (requires an API key).
-Apply for a key and see docs.

 ## 🚀 Quickstart